 As for intelligent exterior decorative products, the Group focused on the product R&D and expansion of intelligent front and rear modules and intelligent door systems to fully realise intelligent upgrade for exterior decorative products.
-In 2024, the Group will focus on expanding front and rear face assemblies, door assemblies and composite body structural parts.
+During the Review Year, the Group prioritized the development of front and rear face assemblies, door assemblies and composite body structural parts.
 The Group has prospectively carried out R&D and planning for solutions of integrated intelligent front modules, which combine functions such as illumination, heating, wave transparency and automatic cleaning, and multiple industry-leading patents have already been authorised for those products and could be used for level 4 and above autonomous driving.
+The Group experienced increasing market penetration for several products, won nomination of a fully enclosed intelligent front module panel from a European OEM, and successfully achieved mass production of LiDAR compatible radomes on the first vehicle model of a well-known technology company which also straddles the car manufacturing industry.
+The

-The market penetration rate for several products has been increasing, including millimetre wave compatible radomes, LiDAR compatible radomes, intelligent illuminated grilles, etc. During the Review Year, the Group secured an order of intelligent illuminated bumpers for an NEV model of a well-known Chinese OEM, which marked as the first product of this type in the world and had successfully achieved mass production and delivery, and this facilitates the Company to maintain its leading role in the application of illuminated and body-colored technology.
-The Group has actively deployed in the field of intelligent door systems, including application scenarios such as intelligent access and automatic opening, by which the doors are able to open automatically through contactless biometric identification of car owner, and the Group's self-developed technologies, such as intelligent pillar cover with face recognition function, electric side door system and ultralight door assemblies, have started to see order inflows.
+Group has successfully achieved a breakthrough in its integrated roof module project, and offered systematic solutions for leading Chinese NEV manufacturers in this regard.
+The Group has also actively deployed in the field of intelligent door systems, including application scenarios such as intelligent access and automatic opening, by which the doors are able to open automatically through contactless biometric identification of car owner, and the Group's self-developed technologies, such as intelligent pillar cover with face recognition function, electric side door system and ultralight door assemblies, have started to see order inflows.
 The Group attaches great importance to customers' needs in forward-looking technology and has signed a cooperation agreement with a European OEM to jointly develop future-oriented intelligent door solutions.
-During the Review Year, the Group's first intelligent electric side door system successfully achieved mass production.
+The Group has made significant breakthroughs in the field of composite material application and body weight reduction in respect of door systems, the product solution of which, backed by the Group's unique VarinTech® technology, has been recognised by multiple customers in the NEV industry, and preliminary R&D projects have been gradually carried out to accelerate the commercial application and promotion of composite materials in the automotive industry.